Skip to main content

 • Any active workflows within that project are automatically paused

-• Other automations still run (like automatic payment reminders or appointment reminders)
+• Other automations still run, such as automatic payment reminders or appointment reminders

-• If the project is a lead project, open invoices in that project are automatically closed
+• If the project is a lead, open invoices in that project are automatically closed

-• If the project is a job project, open invoices in that project remain open
+• If the project is a job, open invoices remain open

 • A contract